kraibse/obsidian-table-sorting/README.md

 1. Install the plugin by copying over the `main.ts`, `styles.css` and `manifest.json` to your vault `VaultFolder/.obsidian/plugins/obsidian-table-sorting/`.
 	- (optional) Also refer to the [Obsidian plugin installation instructions](https://help.obsidian.md/Extending+Obsidian/Community+plugins).
 2. Create a table in your Obsidian note.
-3. Click on a `thead` element to sort the rows of the table by that column.
+3. Click on a **column name** to sort the rows accordingly.
-4. Click on the same `thead` element again to toggle between ascending, descending and neutral order.
+4. Click on the same **column name** again to toggle between ascending, descending and neutral order.
-5. Use `Control + LMB` to add a column to the sorting hierarchy.
+5. Use `Control + LMB` to add an additional column to the sorting hierarchy.

 # Limitations